Result Storage and Retrieval

 For Standard Results

-For jobs with results under 50MB or within the 7-day retention period, retrieve results using the standard IQM client methods:
+For jobs with results under 10MB or within the 7-day retention period, you can retrieve either individual shot measurements or aggregated counts:

 from iqm.iqm_client import IQMClient